Have you ever wondered why some people can work more effectively and efficiently than you?

 - Brian Moran

 The key to time management is to see the value of every moment.
 It starts with the simple habits that each and every one of us can adapt to our hectic lives.
 Good time management will allow us to accomplish more in a shorter period of time, allowing us to take full advantage of other opportunities.
+Apart from good habits, you could also adopt some tools to help you increase your productivity, for example, a planner that reminds and classifies your task, a fashionable timepiece to help you time your progress or maybe even a stress ball to provide a quick relieve.
 Control your time, control your results.